M.S. in Statistics & Data Science

 The coursework requirements for the M.S. in Statistics & Data Science can be found on the SDS website.

-A good starting point for information on the Accelerated Master's in Statistics & Data Science is on the Math website.
+A good starting point for information on the Accelerated Master's in Statistics & Data Science is on the Math website and the Grad College Website.
+For information on admissions requirements go to the Admissions page on the SDS GIDP website.

 Generally the deadline is May 31 but a late application may be accepted with program approval.
 If you need program approval talk to the Program Coordinator.